Free nationwide shipping on all orders!

 DPI comparison image

 This really depends on what you are planning on using the artwork for.
-If you are using the image for screens, whether it be for sharing on social media or on your website, 72dpi for digital images might be enough.
-Creating artwork for screens can be a different process all together, as you can create artwork using a Pixels Per Inch method.
+If you are using the image for screens, whether it be for sharing on social media or on your website, 72 dpi for digital images might be enough.
+Creating artwork for screens can be a different process altogether, as you can create artwork using a Pixels Per Inch or PPI method.
+We will cover the differences between PPI and DPI later.

-However, at Print Stafford, we always work with DPI as this alleviates any issues when creating artwork that may be use for different uses.
+However, at Print Stafford, we always work with DPI as this alleviates any issues when creating artwork that may be used for different uses.

 Again, this can depend on a wide range of factors such as the machinery being used.
-There are printing machinery that has the capability to print at over 1000dpi, however once you go over 300dpi (our recommended DPI setting), the overall benefit is minimal, and you’ll struggle to notice a perceivable difference in the quality of your prints.
+There are printing machinery that has the capability to print at over 1000 dpi, or even 600 dpi however, once you go over 300 dpi (our recommended DPI setting), the overall benefit is minimal, and you’ll struggle to notice a perceivable difference in the quality of your prints.
+Files with a high DPI will typically be larger in size due to the amount of information and detail they have.

 What is DPI